Find Affordable College Courses

 Top 10 Best Public Relations & Advertising Schools

-Our analysis found The University of Texas at Austin to be the best school for public relations and advertising students who want to pursue a degree in Texas.
-Located in the large city of Austin, UT Austin is a public college with a fairly large student population.
+Our 2023 rankings named The University of Texas at Austin the best school in Texas for public relations and advertising students.
+Located in the city of Austin, UT Austin is a public college with a very large student population.

 After completing their degree, public relations graduates from UT Austin carry an average student debtload of $22,115.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $253.